 Warning: Contains a Graphic Haunting

-Chapter 2 – Horrid Sounds by Rock Kitaro
+Chapter 2 – Horrid Sounds

 Florence gets an uneasy four hours of sleep before waking up in a cold sweat.
 It’s just a few minutes past midnight.
 Her throat is parched but it’s the discomfort from her drenched blue nightgown that prompts her to open her weary eyes.
 She doesn’t get up right away.
 She’s too tired.
 The AC is set to 70 degrees on an already frigid November evening but her bedroom feels moist and warm.
 So she lies there, contemplating if she should try and sleep through it.